 Example.
 The world’s fifth-largest ecommerce company, Alibaba started out in 1999 as a business-to-business marketplace in China.
 In 2003, it launched a consumer-to-consumer marketplace Taobao and a digital payment platform Alipay.
 It went on to launch an online retail, a comparison shopping website, international marketplace for small businesses, logistics company, travel marketplace, and a supermarket chain.

 The more businesses it had, the more users it was connecting to its ecosystem.
 In 2014, it turned into the world’s largest B2B platform with ecommerce, mobility, finance, social media, and cloud computing services.
 Since then, it grew from 350 to 1.3 billion global annual active consumers in 2022, and evolved into an ecosystem of 700 different services.

 Digital ecosystems offer great opportunities for business development.
 That’s why the world’s leading companies leverage ecosystem strategies to create more value and boost growth.
 Ecosystems help lower customer acquisition costs, grow LTV and customer loyalty, create a better customer experience, and bolster businesses in times of crises.

-Of course, it’s not a cure-all.
+Of course, it’s not a slam dunk.
 There are cases when other approaches are more suitable for solving business challenges.
 To find the perfect solution, one must carefully study the market, consider customer needs and business resources, and plan out a strategy for further growth.
 We describe the whole process in our guide, and if you would like to discuss the specifics of your case, drop us a line.
 We will gladly research and work out the most optimal solution for your business.